Privacy

 | Drop submissions (visitor comments via the Signal Drop compose form) | Receive visitor commentary, route through moderation queue, optionally publish on the relevant page. | Art.
 6(1)(b) GDPR — performance of the implicit “publish my comment” agreement; combined with Art.
 6(1)(a) consent for the act of submission. |

-| Server access logs (origin: SiteGround; edge: Cloudflare) | Operate, secure, and debug the site.
+| Server / edge access logs (Cloudflare Pages static host; Cloudflare edge) | Operate, secure, and debug the site.
 Detect abuse. | Art.
 6(1)(f) GDPR — legitimate interest in network and information security (ref.
 Recital 49). |

 Recipients and processors